niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 %      ,{"Luke Skywalker", "Jedi"}, {"Luke Skywalker", "Light Saber"}].
 ```

+*Prolog* and *Datalog* have more than one types, instead of returning
-What we want is a join.
+repetitive values, a `list` can be used instead What we want is a join
+but let try to create a new clause this time to extract all tags from
+one user.

 ```prolog
 assert(